s-hfarooq/sCalc/README.md

 # Running it
-Download repo, run `npm install electron` if needed (probably not) then run using `npm start`.
+Download repo, move into `src`, run `npm install electron` if needed (probably not) then run using `npm start`.
 Executable applications for Windows, MacOS, and Linux will eventually exist.

 # Current look